victoriaolanipekun/SEI56-Project-3/README.md

 * The first function we built was to check the password and passwordConfirmation field match from the user input during registration.
 If these were not to match, it would be invalid and halts the user from registering.

-* If during registration the first function is passed and accepted, the password entered uses bcrypt to encrypt the password before being stored into the database.Thisencryption protects the users paswords from hacker, so we were security focused.
+* If during registration the first function is passed and accepted, the password entered uses bcrypt to encrypt the password before being stored into the database.
+This encryption protects the users passwords from hackers, so we were security focused.

 * The final function checks the credentials of a user at login.
-The function checks the user inputted password against the hashed password in db, to ensure they match, else the user won't be able to login.
+The function checks the user inputted password against the hashed password in db, to ensure they match, or else the user won't be able to login.

 <h4>Router</h4>

-In the `config` folder we created a `router.js` file to define our API endpoints built specifically for users
+In the `config` folder we created a `router.js` file to define our API endpoints built specifically for users:

 ```javascript